Music Technology

 MTEC 292: Internship Studies

-Units: 0.5-3
+Units: 0.5-14

 Prerequisites: None

 Enrollment Limitation: Instructor, dept chair, and Career Center approval.
-May not enroll in any combination of cooperative work experience and/or internship studies concurrently.
+Fourteen unit maximum in any combination of work experience education and/or internship studies per semester.

 Acceptable for Credit: CSU

 This course provides students the opportunity to apply the theories and techniques of their discipline in an internship position in a professional setting under the instruction of a faculty-mentor and site supervisor.
 It introduces students to aspects of the roles and responsibilities of professionals employed in the field of study.
 Topics include goal-setting, employability skills development, and examination of the world of work as it relates to the student's career plans.
-Students must develop new learning objectives and/or intern at a new site upon each repetition.
-Students may not earn more than 16 units in any combination of cooperative work experience (general or occupational) and/or internship studies during community college attendance.
+Students must develop new learning objectives and/or work/intern at a new site upon each enrollment.

-Units: 1-3
+Units: 0.5-14

 Prerequisites: None